 Benjamin Franklin, American envoy during the American Revolution, implied this very time saving and money saving concept to the Parisians.
 He used to say “Early to bed, early to rise, makes a man healthy, wealthy and wise”.
 Franklin believed that by following this advice one could save on whole lots of candles.
 Though 18th century peoples were not as time constrained as modern day peoples; railroads, constant meetings, flight times and time clocks were not even issues to be considered.
 George Vernon Hudson, who was an New Zealand etymologist, first presented a paper to the Wellington Philosophical Society in 1895 proposing a 2 hour daylight savings shift so he could spend more time collecting insects.
 This paper raised much interest in the Daylight Savings Time concept and much favorable interest was gained.
 A New Zealander, named Christchurch, followed with a paper in 1898.
 William Willet, who was a prominent English outdoorsman, has been incorrectly credited with the starting of Daylight Savings Time.
 The story is that William proposed DST after riding his bike before breakfast and became aghast at the rest of London as all were still sleeping.
 Officially, it was Robert Pearce, a Member of English Parliament, who was responsible for introducing a Daylight Savings Bill to Parliament on 12 February 1908.

 Now, Daylight Savings Time has been used to try to save energy.
-When the extended daylight savings energy act was created it reduce the amount of energy consumption and it worked.
-In years past, 1.3 terawatt hours of electricity were saved in the United States alone.
+When the extended daylight savings energy act was created, it reduced energy consumption, and it worked.
+In years past, 1.3 terawatt-hours of electricity were saved in the United States alone.
 What are your thoughts on Daylight Savings Time?
 Do you think it really helps?
 Do you wish we would stop doing it?

 If you enjoyed this article, subscribe to receive more just like it.